Stig-Johnny/cluster-gitops/cluster-default-tooling/README.md

 ## Structure
 - `cluster-default-tooling-argocd.yaml`: The App of Apps manifest.
 Defines an ArgoCD Application for each tool.
-- `nfs-csi-driver-argocd.yaml`: ArgoCD Application manifest for the NFS CSI driver.
+- `nfs-subdir-external-provisioner-argocd.yaml`: ArgoCD Application manifest for the NFS subdir external provisioner Helm chart.
 - `dashboard-argocd.yaml`: ArgoCD Application manifest for the Kubernetes Dashboard.
 - `dashboard/`: Contains kustomization for the Kubernetes Dashboard.